DaveBackus/Data_Bootcamp_Book/installing-python.md

 **Exercise.** What version of Python are we using?

-**Exercise.** Identify the editor, the IPython console, and the Object inspector in the picture of Spyder above.
+**Exercise.** Identify the editor, the IPython console, and the Object inspector in the Spyder picture above -- or your computer.

 ## Resources